vercel/next.js/docs/advanced-features/measuring-performance.md

 These metrics work in all browsers that support the [User Timing API](https://caniuse.com/#feat=user-timing).

-## Sending results to 3rd party analytics
+## Sending results to external systems

 With the relay function, you can send results to a 3rd party analytics endpoint to measure and track real user performance on your site.
 For example: